cara-tm/pat_article_social/help.md

 >
 >    **image**: String (optional). only in use for Pinterest links (Twitter & facebook use Open Graph meta tags instead).
 It can be a TXP form suitable for example with watermark solution.
 Default: the current article image.

 Notice: Default color icons are black.
 See below how to change it.

-For counting, you need to create a /cache directory into the root of your website.
-Whatever place you want (individual or article lists)
+##Whatever place you want (individual or article lists)

     <txp:pat_article_social_sum site="twitter,facebook,google,pinterest" unit="k" delay="3" showalways="1" text="" plural="" $lang="" zero="1" />